tanem/stweam/README.md

 });

 stweam.on('info', function(msg){
-  // Do something with the log msg.
+  // Do something with msg.
 });

 stweam.on('data', function(tweet){
-  // Do something with the tweet.
+  // Do something with tweet.
 });

 // You can also pipe the output to some destination.